tidalcycles/tidal-doc/docs/getting-started/windows_install.md

 -----

+**Note**: (Dec 19) This script will install the text editor Atom, which has now been sunset - see [details](https://tidalcycles.org/docs/getting-started/editor/Atom).
+We are adopting the Pulsar text editor and are currently working to refactor this install with Pulsar, but it is not available yet.
+If you use this install method please review the [Pulsar install](https://tidalcycles.org/docs/getting-started/editor/Pulsar) documentation in the "Get a Text Editor" section.
+Currently, we do not have steps ready for a manual install of the tidalcycles package for Pulsar on Windows.
+The install via package manager method should resolve this and is expected to be available soon.
+Updates will be provided or you can check: \
+**TidalCycles Discord channel for Pulsar**: https://discord.com/channels/779427371270275082/1047429699346903132

+---

 ## Automatic installation

 There is an automatic installer for Tidal Cycles for Windows.
 It will install everything you need, including the required dependencies ([Git](https://git-scm.com/), [Haskell](https://www.haskell.org/ghcup/), [Atom Editor](https://atom.io/), [SuperCollider](http://supercollider.github.io/), [SuperDirt](https://github.com/musikinformatik/SuperDirt)).
 The installer assumes that these components aren't installed already.
 If they are, you might be better off installing all the rest by hand!